veritas919/LinearHashing/README.md

 A few examples of how to use these modules can be found in the linear_hashing/examples folder.

-First, clone the repository and open the cloned repository (linear_hashing).
+First, clone the repository and open the cloned repository (linear-hashing).
 You should then set up (and activate) a virtual environment and install the requirements.

 Next, navigate to the linear_hashing package.

 "cd linear_hashing"

-Your file path should now look like "whatever_else\linear_hashing\linear_hashing"
+Your file path should now look like "whatever_else\linear-hashing\linear_hashing"

 Then, run "python -m examples.runner_1"